50 Pesos Gold Coin (Centenario): Design, Specs, Value & Buying Guide

 1949-19724,449,554 *

-Because the Centenario was considered a collectible from a foreign country, it often avoided the strict regulations imposed on domestic gold.
+Because the Centenario was considered a collectible from a foreign country, it was a way to avoid the strict regulations imposed on producing domestic gold for investing.
 American collectors viewed it as a reliable store of value that was also portable, durable, and globally recognized.

 Centenario Restrikes